bangkokrb/codewars.info/index.md

    - Instant knockout round betweeb 2 teams on stage
    - The answer has to be computed and said out loud as the answer
    - if no win inside 20min the codemaster can choose a winner, extend the time or declare a dance off at their discreation.
-7. Team's 7 & 8 will wildcard teams
+7. Two last teams will be selected as wildcard teams
    - These will be picked from smug teams or from other teams that qualified
    - A "smug team" is anyone from the audience who finishes before the teams on stage
    - This gives you a second chance to compete
 8. Last team stading wins.
-   - Codewar is an 8 Team single elimination tournament
+   - Codewars is an 8 Team single elimination tournament

 ## What are the questions like?